Home » Student Loan Forgiveness

 • Income-Contingent Repayment (ICR).
 Payments are based on 20% of your discretionary income or a 12-year fixed payment calculation, whichever is less.

-However, the Biden Administration finalized the new SAVE plan on June 30, 2023, giving borrowers future access to a more generous income-driven repayment plan.
-It includes a poverty line of 225% (instead of 150%) and payments based on 5% (undergraduate) or 10% (graduate) of discretionary income.
+The Biden Administration finalized the new SAVE plan on June 30, 2023, giving borrowers access to a more generous income-driven repayment plan.
+It includes a poverty line of 225% (instead of 150%) and the opportunity for faster forgiveness for borrowers with small debt amounts.

 5. Teacher Loan Forgiveness program